Quality Engineering Degree Program Overviews

 In addition to general education requirements specific to each school, these associate's programs cover fundamental aspects of quality engineering, such as metrology and statistical analysis.
 Students are also required to take more specialized courses, which may include:

 - Inspection and sampling control

 Quality engineering at the bachelor's degree-level includes Bachelor of Science programs in engineering technology.
 These programs may focus on the quality aspect or offer an emphasis in quality assurance.
 In addition to the practical and technical concepts learned at the associate's level, bachelor's programs also incorporate theoretical and management concepts that prepare students for more advanced positions.

 The curriculum for quality engineering bachelor's programs typically incorporates hands-on training in a laboratory setting with classroom instruction and computer applications.
-Most programs have a capstone requirement, such as a project.
+Most programs have a capstone requirement, such as a project, and take four years to complete.
 In addition to the core engineering curriculum, students must complete supporting coursework in economics, calculus, physics and chemistry.
 Individual courses common to bachelor's programs include:

 - Statistical process engineering

 Master's Degree Programs in Quality Engineering